zipvilization/Zipvilization/world/time/index.md

 With Time, sequences of state changes can create history.

-Two Colonists may currently control the same amount of SOLUM.
+Two Colonists may currently control identical amounts of SOLUM.

-Their current balances may be identical.

-Their developmental histories may not be.
+Their Territories may nevertheless have different developmental histories.

-One Territory may have existed longer.
+One may have existed longer.

-One may have completed more biological development.
+One may have completed more cycles.

-One may have crossed thresholds earlier.
+One may have matured lower structures earlier.

-One may already contain mature lower structures.

-The world can therefore contain something a current balance alone cannot describe:
+The current balance alone cannot describe that difference.

-**age.**
+The world therefore acquires something beyond quantity:

+> **age**

 ---